-As we’ve started bopping around the country again this summer, I’ve found myself swapping out my cumbersome DSLR camera kit and lenses for something lightweight that fits in my pocket and doesn’t weigh me down: specifically, the GoPro HERO9 Black.
+As we’ve started bopping around the country again this summer, I’ve found myself swapping out my cumbersome DSLR camera kit and lenses for something lightweight that fits in my pocket and doesn’t weigh me down: specifically, my GoPro HERO Black.

 As you’re documenting your own summer adventures, here is why you should get a GoPro—and also learn your way around its accompanying editing app, Quik.

 The GoPro HERO10 Black is now out.
 You can purchase this new model here.